samipak458/samipak458/README.md

 | Project Name      | Description |
 | :---:        |    :----   |
-| [My Portfolio Website](https://sami.samimunir2002.repl.co/)     | Portfolio website build using HTML5, CSS3, Bootstrap and JavaScript.
+| [My Portfolio](https://sami.samimunir2002.repl.co/)     | Portfolio website build using HTML5, CSS3, Bootstrap and JavaScript.
+| [Mera Pakistan](https://mera-pakistan.samimunir2002.repl.co/)   | A tourist guide to Pakistan.
+This website build using HTML5, CSS3 and JavaScript.
-| [Blood Support Website](https://blood-support.live/)   | a support platform to bridge the gap between donors and patients, so that they can easily connect with nearby blood donors and blood banks.
+| [Blood Support](https://blood-support.live/)   | a support platform to bridge the gap between donors and patients, so that they can easily connect with nearby blood donors and blood banks.
 | [Foodies](https://foodies.samimunir2002.repl.co/)     | This is a restaurant website.
 You can place orders by using add to cart functionality.
 This website allows you to addcomments, subscribe to newsletter and order your favorite food.
 With a rich and seamless user experience, the site can help to attract more customers.
 | [Candy Store](https://candystore.samimunir2002.repl.co/index.html)     | I created a responsive website called “Candy” where you can see various products (Chocolates and different types of candies).
 You can place an order by using add to cart functionality.
 While switching pages, you can see a loader.
 This website allows you all the basal services that website provides.
 | [Fitness Club](https://fitnessclub.samimunir2002.repl.co/)     | The project is built at client end to keep client up-to-date from all the latest information.
 This is user-friendly website where you can see details about gym, trainers, facility, class schedule and monthly packages.
 | [Take Online Note](https://green-mushroom-02aac3f00.1.azurestaticapps.net/)   | Note Taking Website App using React.js.
 We all have a notes app on our mobiles or laptop.
 Note-taking websites are the online equivalent of notebooks, and because they are digital, they can do more for you than paper ever could.
 | [Simple Library Management](https://delightful-coast-00b51a700.1.azurestaticapps.net/)   | A simple library management project that is easy to use and helps learners understand the basic concept of JS.
+In this project, the user has a provision to add book details like book name, author name, and type through the web page.
+In addition to this, the user has a provision to search for the available books in the library by the book name or author name, or type.
+If book details are present in the LocalStorage, the search details are displayed on the web page.
+User has also a provision to delete a specific book or delete all books.
+| [Tic Tac Toe](https://Tic-Tac-Toe-Game.samimunir2002.repl.co)   | Tic-tac-toe is a classic two-player game that, if both players play their best, will always finish in a tie.
+The game is also known as Xs and Os or noughts and crosses.
+Traditionally, the game of tic tac toe is played by drawing on paper and I converted this tradition to digital.

 # ⚙️ GitHub Analytics